June 2nd - 3rd, 2021: Online (Virtual Venice)

 Note: There will be a sponsored conference dinner (attendees will be sent an electronic Just Eat/Uber Eats voucher) available to UK participants.
 Apologies but we cannot provide vouchers for overseas participants.

-Registration will open in due course, in line with the important dates above.
+Observer Registration is still open, in line with the important dates above.

 CADE is pleased to announce the following awards will be presented at this year's conference: